-Abstract-The increasing diffusion of the cloud computing paradigm is opening new opportunities for distributed and collaborative computing.
+Abstract-The increasing diffusion of cloud technologies is opening new opportunities for distributed and collaborative computing.
 Volunteer clouds are a prominent example, where participants join and leave the platform and collaborate by sharing their computational resources.
 The high dynamism and unpredictability of such scenarios call for decentralized self- approaches to guarantee QoS.
-We present a simulation framework for collaborative task execution in volunteer clouds and propose one instance of the framework based on Ant Colony Optimization, that we validate through simulation-based statistical analysis over Google workload data.
+We present a simulation framework for collaborative task execution in volunteer clouds and propose one concrete instance based on Ant Colony Optimization, which is validated through a set of simulation experiments based on Google workload data.

-Keywords-cloud computing; volunteer computing; distributed tasks execution; ant colony optimization; bio-inspired algorithms; spatial computing; peer-to-peer.
+Keywords-cloud computing; autonomic clouds; volunteer computing; distributed tasks execution; ant colony optimization; bioinspired algorithms; spatial computing; simulation; peer-to-peer.